This is the Ford two piece spark plug

 2006-2008 Mountaineer

-Tips to avoid breaking Ford two-piece spark plugs
+Tips to help avoid breaking Ford two-piece spark plugs

-I have found, the sooner these plugs are replaced the better the chances of removal without breaking.
-I like to replace them before 50,000 miles.
+The sooner these plugs are replaced the better the chances of removal without breaking.
+Where possible, replace them before 50,000 miles.

 The engine needs to be cool when attempting removal.